Parthyadav05/MEdSync/README.md

  * flutter pub get

-5.Configure Firebase in Flutter:
+5. Configure Firebase in Flutter:

  * Update the pubspec.yaml file to include the necessary Firebase and Firestore dependencies.
 Ensure that the google-services.json or GoogleService-Info.plist files are correctly placed in the project.

-6.Run the Flutter Project:
+6. Run the Flutter Project:

  * Run the Flutter project on an emulator or a physical device using the following command: